Toning Up for Your Boudoir Photo Shoot: A Complete Guide

 Cardio improves heart health but doesn’t sculpt visual tone that you’ll see in your boudoir photos.
 If you have limited time, skip cardio and prioritize strength training.

 If you do both, always lift weights first.
-Visually speaking cardio is a great way to burn fat and reveal tone, but it’s not a great way to build tone.
-The muscle you build is what is going to give you that “toned” look to begin with and the best way to do that is with any kind of resistance training.
+Visually speaking, cardio is a great way to burn fat and reveal tone, but it’s not a great way to build tone.
+The muscle you build is what gives you that “toned” look to begin with, and the best way to do that is with any kind of resistance training.
 I strongly recommend against “cutting” (the practice of lots of cardio and caloric deficit) unless you’ve already been lifting for at least a year consistently.

 Why Mobility Matters for Your Photos